 If you can reduce this inflammation and promote healthy healing, you are more likely to have reduced visibility scarring and faster healing.

 To have a chance of getting rid of red acne scars, you need to keep your skin as healthy as possible.
-Moisturizers that are oil free and designed to work with acne prone skin are advised.
+Moisturizers that are oil-free and designed to work with acne prone skin are advised.
 Cleaning your face regularly and treating your existing acne will create the ideal conditions for healing properly.
 Your doctor will know how to help your skin the best, but some products that can help you with this at home are:

 The way you treat scarring depends very much on the type of scars you’re dealing with.

 The two main treatments for mild acne scarring are microdermabrasion or chemical peels.
 Dermabrasion is the removal of the top layer of the skin (the epidermis) either using a laser or a specially designed wire brush.
-This is usually very successful, with between half and three quarters of people who engage with this form of treatment reporting improvements in their appearance.
+This is usually very successful, with between half and three-quarters of people who engage with this form of treatment reporting improvements in their appearance.

-There are two main types laser treatment, ablative and non-ablative laser treatment.
+There are two main types of laser treatment, ablative and non-ablative laser treatment.
 Both of these techniques are used for mild to moderate scarring and are usually effective.

 Unfortunately, severe scarring needs more advanced techniques to treat them adequately.
 Which treatment you need depends on the type of scarring you have.
 Severe scars fall into three main subcategories: